HugoByte/composer/package/README.md

 # Composer Package

-Composer is a command-line tool that serves as a wrapper around the echo-library.
-Its primary functions include facilitating the creation of new packages, it plays a crucial role in managing dependencies. compiling user packages by generating WebAssembly (Wasm) files.
+Composer, a command-line utility, functions as a convenient wrapper for the echo-library.
+Its core capabilities revolve around streamlining the process of creating new packages and compiling user packages by producing WebAssembly (Wasm) files.

 ![Allow Push Notification](../images/composer-cli.png)